 Calm: Mindfulness For Kids With ADD &/or Autism

 As most of you know, two of our sons are autistic.
-Also, one of our sons and one of our daughters has ADD.
+Also, one of our sons and one of our daughters have ADD.
 I wondered whether there was anything special I should know.
-For example, were there any adaptations that would help in their use of the book or the practices it contains.
+For example, were there any adaptations that would help in their use of the book or the practices it contains?

 Why Kids Need Mindfulness, Now More Than Ever

 When I asked about the effects of the covid-19 restrictions on children’s mental health, Kinder shared her recent blog post on that very subject.
 You can read the entire piece on the Wellness Works In Schools blog.
 But I’ll repost a little of it here.
 You can also read more about Adverse Childhood Experiences and their effects elsewhere on RedheadedPatti.com.

 “Covid-19 has turned our world upside-down, like when a boat flips in a storm—creating dangers beyond what we could have imagined.
 It has exposed new challenges across society, within communities, and more pointedly, in homes where children are now sequestered. “